M3UHRZN/2175rework/Docs/Interactions.md

 4. Cancelling hold interactions resets associated state (door closes, timescale restored).
 5. Animator-driven doors keep collider state in sync with animation parameters.
 6. Actions remain dormant while disabled, respecting local cooldown settings.
+7. **NEW**: Distance calculations use optimized `sqrMagnitude` for better performance.
+8. **NEW**: MaterialPropertyBlock operations are batched for multiple renderers.
+9. **NEW**: CameraShakeAction works with or without Cinemachine package.
+10. **NEW**: LogEventAction simplified with configurable logging options and timestamp support.
+11. **NEW**: WeightCheckAction ContactFilter2D initialization fixed for proper compilation.